ParalZ/crackmath-v3/README.md

 ## Future development

 - make prettier module cards to see the progress as the progress bar, some that are finished some in progress and showing the percentage progress.
-- remove the mathlive 3 lines icon next to the virtual keyboard
 - wydupić score z pytań i dać pytania wyżej
 - make the paywall secure and working (so users that does not have the course buyed cannot see the premium content, and users that have the course can actually see it)